-For information on Brexit as a Northern Ireland business, please visit the nidirect website and sign up to update alerts (link opens in new window).
+For information on Brexit as a Northern Ireland business, go to nidirect website and sign up to update alerts (link opens in new window).
 Specific queries can be directed to the DAERA (link opens in new window).

 Port of Belfast

 Belfast is home to one of the busiest ports in the UK and Ireland and is the largest in Northern Ireland.

 Port of Belfast handles a wide range of products, including dry goods, commercial items, petroleum and oil.